Yasmín Esquivel Mossa: Career and education

-Minister of the National Supreme Court of Justice
+Justice of the National Supreme Court of Justice

-Esquivel was selected in 2019 to replace minister Margarita Beatriz Luna at the National Supreme Court of Justice (SCJN).
+Esquivel was selected in 2019 to replace Justice Margarita Beatriz Luna at the National Supreme Court of Justice (SCJN).
 President Andrés Manuel López Obrador nominated her and she was ratified by the Senate of the Republic.
 Her selection engendered some disapproval from opposition parties as she is married to José María Riobóo, the president of Grupo Riobóo, one of the main advisers of president López Obrador on infrastructure issues and one of his main contractors during his tenure as head of government of Mexico City between 2000 and 2005, stating that the minister could have potential conflicts of interest.
 In this regard, Esquivel said that prior to meeting Riobóo, she already had her own professional career as a federal and local magistrate, that she should not be seen as "the wife of" anyone and in the event of any conflict of interest related to Riobóo, she would excuse herself immediately.

 On April 20, 2022, Esquivel blocked the delivery of the investigation report of alleged acts of illicit financing by Pío López Obrador, brother of the president of Mexico, to the National Electoral Institute.
 The report was requested by the institute to the Attorney General of Mexico following a ruling by the Electoral Tribunal of the Judiciary of the Federation to determine the situation of Pío, who the previous year gained notoriety due to the leaking of a 2015 video in which David León Romero, a coordinator from the Ecologist Green Party of Mexico, gave him cash without a specific origin for "the movement".
 Esquivel determined that the report could not be released because doing so would violate Pío's human rights, including his right to privacy.

 Esquivel expressed interest in becoming the first female president of the SCJN.